sphericalcylinder/MetalCompute/README.md

 going to do any work until probably July, August, or September.
 I'm just getting this out there right now so I can have a solid start.

-## Me
-My name is Jonah, I'm not telling you my age, and I'm very tired all the time.

 ## Goals
 The goals for this project (which will probably change) are as follows: